khangtictoc/Image-Classification-using-AWS-SageMaker/README.md

-# Image Classification using AWS SageMaker
+# Dog Breeds Image Classification using AWS SageMaker

+## Summary

-Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
+Use AWS Sagemaker to train a pretrained model that can perform **Dog breed** image classification by using the Sagemaker `profiling`, `debugger`, `hyperparameter tuning` and other good ML engineering practices.
 This can be done on either the provided dog breed classication data set or one of your choice.

 ## Project Set Up and Installation
 Enter AWS through the gateway in the course and open SageMaker Studio.